Tumor Lysis Syndrome

 Early recognition of signs and symptoms of patients at risk for tumor lysis syndrome, including identification of abnormal clinical and laboratory values, can lead to successful prevention of the otherwise life-threatening complications of the condition.

-Potential complications of tumor lysis syndrome include uremia and oliguric renal failure due to tubule precipitation of uric acid, calcium phosphate, or hypoxanthine.
+Potential complications of tumor lysis syndrome include uremia and oliguric acute kidney injury due to tubule precipitation of uric acid, calcium phosphate, or xanthine or hypoxanthine

-Severe electrolyte disturbances, such as hyperkalemia and hypocalcemia, predispose patients to cardiac arrhythmia and seizures.
+Severe electrolyte disturbances, such as hyperkalemia and hypocalcemia, predispose patients to cardiac arrhythmias and seizures.

-Iatrogenic complications, such as pulmonary edema from overly vigorous hydration or metabolic alkalosis from excess exogenous administration of bicarbonate, can also occur and are life threatening if not immediately addressed.
+Iatrogenic complications, such as pulmonary edema from overly vigorous hydration or metabolic alkalosis from excess administration of bicarbonate, can also occur and are life-threatening if not immediately addressed.

 Acute kidney injury

-High blood urea nitrogen (BUN) levels due to increased protein catabolism and renal impairment can be severe enough to result in pericarditis, platelet dysfunction, and defective cellular immunity.
-Renal dysfunction can be severe enough to require dialysis, but with prompt supportive measures, it is usually reversible.
+High blood urea nitrogen (BUN) levels due to increased protein catabolism and acute kidney injury can be severe enough to result in pericarditis, platelet dysfunction, and defective cellular immunity.
+Kidney dysfunction can be severe enough to require dialysis, but with prompt supportive measures, it is usually reversible.

 Cardiac arrhythmia